 A ferry passes the General Dynamics shipyard in Norfolk.
-Norfolk’s naval base, the world’s largest, is threatened by sea-level rise.
+Shipyards in Hampton Roads have lobbied for natural gas capacity in recent years.
 (Ned Oliver/Virginia Mercury)

 WASHINGTON — Climate change could cost Virginia coastal cities billions of dollars and put communities and military facilities at risk, a special assistant to the governor warned federal lawmakers this week.